jap546/eo-maxar-example/README.md

 docker compose up
 ```

-Install the python dependencies with `poetry`:
+Open a new terminal and install the python dependencies with `poetry`:
 ```
 poetry install
 ```

-Ensure the python interpreter is set for the newly installed `poetry` environment, then run the CLI command:
+Reload the terminal, then run the CLI command:
 ```
 setup
 ```